Betty Cohen: Turner Broadcasting System

 In 1988, Cohen joined Turner Broadcasting System, where she was appointed as TNT's general manager and director of marketing.
 She was promoted to senior vice president of TNT and tasked her with creating a channel to house Ted Turner's recently-purchased, extensive animation library.
-Cohen thus founded The Cartoon Network, Inc. on March 12, 1992 and was its president until June 18, 2001.
+Cohen thus co-founded The Cartoon Network, Inc. with Ted Turner on March 12, 1992 and was its president until June 18, 2001.
 Under her leadership, network brands such as Toonami, Boomerang, the Cartoon Cartoons, Cartoon Cartoon Fridays, and Cartoon Orbit were introduced, as well as original series such as Space Ghost Coast to Coast, What a Cartoon!, Dexter's Laboratory, Johnny Bravo, Cow and Chicken, The Powerpuff Girls, Ed, Edd n Eddy, and Courage the Cowardly Dog.
 Dexter's Laboratory, in particular, was one of her favorite animated shows.
 The network became a global phenomenon during her tenure, with asset value of nearly $3 billion.

 Cohen stepped down from her post on June 18, 2001, due to creative disagreements with Jamie Kellner, then-head of Turner Broadcasting; she also stated, "I was afraid I would die the queen of cartoons."
 She was succeeded at CN by Jim Samples.
 Cohen remained with parent company AOL-Time Warner until September 2002, to develop multiplatform services aimed at adolescents and young adults.